darioems/lightbulb/workshops/networking/1.3-gre/README.md

 ![Figure 1: GRE Playbook stdout](playbookrun.png)

 You’ve successfully created a playbook that targets both routers in sequential order.
 Woohoo!
 The GRE Tunnel should be configured.
 Feel free to log into any of the routers and ping the other endpoint of the tunnel.
-Check out the [ios_config](module(http://docs.ansible.com/ansible/latest/ios_config_module.html) for more information on different available knobs and parameters for the module.
+Check out the [ios_config module](http://docs.ansible.com/ansible/latest/ios_config_module.html) for more information on different available knobs and parameters for the module.